nham/notes/notes/basic_topology.md

 3. It is straightforward to prove that open subsets are precisely the sets that are equal to their interiors.
 Analogously to this, we can *define* **closed subsets** to be those sets that are equal to their closures.

 4. It turns out that when you use the above definition, you can prove that a set is closed iff its complement is open.
-This opens up a useful avenue of inquiry via DeMorgan's laws, which allow us to prove that the collection of all closed sets is closed under arbitrary intersection, finite union, and contains both $\emptyset$ and $X$ (yes, $\emptyset$ and $X$ are simultaneously closed and open, a condition often called **clopen**).
+One can then prove, via DeMorgan's laws, that the collection of all closed sets is closed under arbitrary intersection, finite union, and contains both $\emptyset$ and $X$ (yes, $\emptyset$ and $X$ are simultaneously closed and open, a condition often called **clopen**).

 5. Another characterization of closure and interior: interior of any set $S$ is the union of all open sets contained in $S$, while the closure of $S$ is the intersection of all closed sets that contain $S$.
 By these definitions, the interior is the largest open set contained in $S$, and the closure is the smallest closed set containing $S$.

 6. A **boundary point** of a set is a point that is neither in the interior of the set, nor in the interior of the complement of the set.
-Equivalently, every neighborhood of the point intersects both $S$ and $X - S$.
-The **boundary** of a set $S$ is the collection of all boundary points.
+Equivalently, every neighborhood of a boundary point intersects both $S$ and $X - S$.
+The **boundary** of a set $S$ is the collection of all boundary points of $S$.

 7. The **exterior** of a set $S$ is defined to be $\text{int}(X - S)$.
 It can be proved that this is always identical to $X - \text{clo}(S)$.